-N O T E In many cases, you can start AutoCAD commands in a number of ways: from drop-down menus, from the toolbars, and from the keyboard.
-When you get used to drawing with AutoCAD, you will learn some shortcuts that start commands quickly, and you will find the way that is most comfortable for you.
+N O T E In many cases, you can start AutoCAD commands in a number of ways: from drop-down menus, from the toolbars, from the keyboard, and from menus that appear when you right-click the mouse.
+When you get used to drawing with AutoCAD, you'll learn some shortcuts that start commands quickly, and you'll find the way that is most comfortable for you.